 BERT advances and improves word-embeddings in part due to its bidirectionality – BERT allows for your training data strings and the chatter input strings to be processed both in left-to-right, and right-to-left order, and creates a numerical vector for each word after scanning the entire string.
 For instance, if I use BERT to scan "I took my cell phone to the prison cell and worked on cancer cells in the lab," the vector that is created for the first, second and third "cell" would be different, depending on the words next to it.
 With word-embeddings alone, the vector would be the same for all 3 instances of "cell."
 This process significantly improves the machine's ability to make a more semantically context-aware prediction than if it was simply using word-embeddings.

 Putting It All Together

 Let’s now summarize what happens when a customer asks your bot a question.
 First, Ada’s word embedding and other NLU tools transform the question into a format that the bot’s classification model can understand.
-The classification model then generates a list of answer predictions for the most relevant answer to the question.
-Along with this list of answers, the model also returns a number indicating its confidence in its top prediction.
-If the model’s confidence is above the bot’s confidence threshold, the predicted answer will be sent to the customer.
-If not, the bot will respond with the “Not Understood” (or upcoming “Needs Clarification”) answer and will include its model’s top predictions as clarification buttons for the customer to select.
-Likely causes for the bot not being confident in a prediction are that the customer asked something that was out of the bot’s realm of understanding -- which we call “Not Understood” -- or that they asked a question that returns multiple possible answers that the model is unable to pick between, which we refer as “Needs Clarification”.
+The classification model then generates a list of Answer predictions for the most relevant Answer to the question.
+Along with this list of Answers, the model also returns a number indicating its confidence in its top prediction.
+If the model’s confidence is above the bot’s confidence threshold, the predicted Answer will be sent to the customer.
+If not, the bot will respond with the “Not Understood” or “Needs Clarification” Answers, and will include its model’s top predictions as clarification buttons for the customer to select.
+Likely causes for the bot not being confident in a prediction are that the customer asked something that was out of the bot’s realm of understanding—which we call “Not Understood”—or that they asked a question that returns multiple possible Answers that the model is unable to pick between, which we refer as “Needs Clarification”.